 Lightning and a Router don’t go together very well.
 UNLESS, you preemptively do something about it.
 I did, after my router was damaged by lightning.
 Should’ve done it sooner!
 (My recommendation below).

 Lately, every afternoon we have been getting thunderstorms.
 In fact they’re all around me right now as I type this…

-I dug through my files and found it.
-There was a severe thunderstorm warning and I saw one coming as I watched my radar app.
+I searched through my files and found it (the video).
+There was a severe thunderstorm warning, and I saw it coming as I watched my radar app.
 So what did I do?
 I decided to video the event.

 Actually the entire video is 10 minutes long from when it began until the rainbow appeared over the mountains.
 But I snipped out a 20 second segment which began 2 minutes into the video itself.

 I opened the slider to the deck and started filming (not recommended)….

 Thunder and Lightning picked up in intensity.
 Getting closer.
 Then two minutes later a bolt zapped directly overhead!

 You know how that goes… You see the extra bright flash with it’s crisp accompanying zap — and you cringe as you know that a few milliseconds later the air’s going to explode.
 And it does…